How to Open Car Hood With Broken Cable: 4 Methods + Cost to Fix

 When To Replace The Cable

 Replace the hood cable if it shows heavy rust or damage.
 If the cable feels stiff or does not move freely, it needs changing.
 Broken or frayed cables must be replaced right away.
 Don’t wait until the cable snaps and causes trouble.
 Regular checks help you know the right time to replace the cable.
+If the latch itself is damaged rather than the cable, see our guide on how to fix a car hood latch.

 When To Seek Professional Help